fluent/fluent-bit-docs/installation/macos.md

 # macOS

 Fluent Bit is compatible with latest Apple macOS system on x86_64 and Apple Silicon M1 architectures.
-At the moment there is no official supported package but you can build it from sources by following the instructions below.
+At the moment there is only an official supported package on x86_64 but you can build it from source as well by following the instructions below.

+## Installation Packages

+The packages can be found here: <https://packages.fluentbit.io/macos/>

 ## Requirements